Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 STEP NINE: Place the mini marshmallow-filled cookie dough ball onto a parchment-lined baking tray and repeat until all the fluffernutter cookies have been formed.

-STEP TEN: Freeze the tray of cookie dough balls for 1 to 2 hours.
+STEP TEN: Freeze the tray of cookie dough balls for one to two hours.

 STEP ELEVEN: Preheat the oven to 350°F. Line a large cookie sheet with parchment paper or a silicone baking mat.

-STEP TWELVE: Place 5 to 6 frozen fluffernutter cookie dough balls onto the prepared baking sheet.
+STEP TWELVE: Place five to six frozen fluffernutter cookie dough balls onto the prepared baking sheet.
 Bake cookies for 11 to 13 minutes.

 PRO TIP: